overturetool/vdm-vscode/resources/examples/VDM-SL/FMI3/DESIGN.md

 - Each VDM record type has a twin, with an apostrophe in its name, which is set equal to the unchecked type with the addition of an invariant.
 - The record invariants explicitly call the invariant functions of their constituent record types, and collect the boolean results into a seq of bool.
 - A helper function called `allOf([...])` asserts that every element in the sequene is true.
-- In addition to calling the invariants of their constituent fields, an invariant may also invoke a `validXXX(field)` function, which checks the validity of a particular field or fields in the record (typically those that require consistency between field values, or which do not have subfields).
+- In addition to calling the invariants of their constituent fields, an invariant may also invoke several `validXXX(...)` functions, which check the validity of a particular fields in the record (typically those that require consistency between field values, or which do not have subfields).

 For example:
 ```